Unboxed-Software/solana-course/content/token22-in-the-client.md

 const connection = new Connection(clusterApiUrl('devnet'), 'confirmed');
 ```

-Lets test that it all works so far by running `npm run start`.
+Let's test that it all works so far by running `npm run start`.
 You should see the `payer` public key logged out in your terminal.

 ### 4. Create Token Program and Token Extension Program mints